remotion-dev/remotion/packages/docs/docs/lambda/php.md

 ## Changelog

+- `v4.0.15`: The fields are now typed. `->setInputProps()` now works as intended, serializing the input props to JSON for you.
-`v4.0.6`: The response payload structure has changed.
+- `v4.0.6`: The response payload structure has changed.
 See the history of this page to see the previous structure.

 ## See also